sahilchess/pixeldust/submissions/boykisser/README.md

 | SK6812MINI-EA     | C_0402_1005Metric_Pad0.74x0.62mm_HandSolder    | 2        | -     |  -   |
 | XIAO ESP32-S3     | XIAO-RP2040-DIP                                | 1        | -     |  -   |

+I need a hotplate and some solder paste if possible :3

 Initially, I wanted to take a shortcut by finding an image online and using KiCad's image converter to create the edge cuts.
 However, I quickly realized that this method wouldn't work as it gave broken and jagged edge cuts.
 Then, I decided to design the edge cuts and rule zone manually by tracing over the original image (real).
 It took about 2 hours to design the PCB without any components.